SujoyPal9305/face-detection-attendance-system/README.md

 ![License](https://img.shields.io/badge/license-MIT-yellow)
 ![Status](https://img.shields.io/badge/status-active-success)

-Real-time face detection and recognition system that automates attendance marking using computer vision.
+Automated attendance system that eliminates manual roll calls by recognizing faces in real-time using computer vision.
+Features include new user registration, face recognition with confidence scoring, and attendance record management for educational institutions and workplaces.
 Built with OpenCV and Python, it captures faces via webcam, identifies registered users, and logs attendance with timestamps in a CSV database.

 **Designed as a comprehensive course project demonstrating applied concepts in computer vision, software design, and practical application development.**